-The fact that Plan C is one of the most comprehensive at least affordable is market forces at work.
+The fact that Plan C is one of the most comprehensive and at least affordable is market forces at work.
 Newer beneficiaries might not have qualified for Medicare before 2020 when plans like F and G were no longer available for new enrollees.
 For newer enrollees who don’t want to pay their own Part B deductible, it’s now their only option.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 Are you struggling to pay for prescription drugs with your Original Medicare?
 Medicare Part D can help.
-But the average beneficiary will still have to pay a few hundred dollars each year just to get access to their drug discounts.
+But the average beneficiary will still have to pay a few hundred dollars yearly to get their drug discounts.

-This chart shows details of the top Part D prescription drug plans in Huntington, West Virginia.
+This chart shows details of the top Part D plans in Huntington, West Virginia.
 The average plan costs around $16 monthly in premiums alongside an annual $480 deductible.
 That’s just a little less than what you would pay with Clear Spring.

 Aetna and Wellcare are below this average and, therefore, more affordable.
-They also have really good customer service star ratings.
+They also have outstanding customer service star ratings.

 Elixir and Humana are above the average and, therefore, more expensive.
 But they also have above-average customer service ratings, especially Humana.

 Our Part D FAQ pages have many more answers if you still have questions.

-Special Needs Plans are unique Medicare Advantage plans which help certain Medicare beneficiaries afford their exceptionally expensive medical care.
-In Huntington, West Virginia, though, eligibility is more strict than in most states.
+Special Needs Plans are unique Medicare Advantage plans which help particular Medicare beneficiaries afford their costly medical care.
+However, in Huntington, West Virginia, eligibility is more strict than most states.
 Dual eligibility means that your disability must be chronic and disabling; institutional eligibility means that you must be in an institution to qualify.

 WV Senior Advantage is one such plan which requires institutionalization.
 It’s also the most expensive plan with a monthly premium and the highest annual out-of-pocket maximum limit.

 Humana is the most affordable.
 They have a $0 premium and the lowest out-of-pocket maximum.

 Aetna and UnitedHealthcare also have $0 monthly premiums.
 But they also have equally high annual maximum out-of-pocket limits.
 At least UnitedHealthcare will offer you more choices with its PPO network.